Altinn/altinn-studio-docs/content/app/development/configuration/authorization/_index.en.md

 For example, the administrator probably expects that the role "Tax" gives access to services related to, for example, tax reporting, but simultaneously needs to avoid any role giving access to services within payroll and the personnel area.
 Similarly, please be careful about using, for example, the role "Contact Person" from the Entity Register to grant access to services - unless the basis for using this role has been thoroughly assessed.

-## Ask for help!
+## Please do NOT change authorizaion rules after production launch
+Changes to authorization rules after a production release will render existing users unable to access the service and must have the new role delegated and any previous role deleted.
+This will impose an unexpected administrative burden on businesses that will use the service because they will then have to clean up delegations made based on the old policy.
+Such a practice will usually result in dissatisfied users of the application.

+## Contact us - we will gladly provide assistance
-As application owner you must allways consider if the intentions in the description of the role are consistent with the service or acess to data that your application provides.
+As application owner you must allways consider if the intentions in the description of the role are consistent with the service or access to data that your application provides.
 {{%notice warning%}}
-Giving wrong people access to data they shouldn't have is never good marketing for your service and we therefore strongly suggest you contact Altinn for guidance in choosing roles and setting up authorization rules if you have any doubts.
+Giving wrong people access to data they shouldn't have is never good marketing for your service and we therefore strongly suggest you contact Altinn for guidance in choosing roles and setting up authorization rules if you have the slightest doubt.
 {{% /notice%}}

+## Authorization rules must be tested
+Authorization rules, like everything else, must be tested before the application is launched to verify that the correct roles have access to the necessary data.

+[Here](test_authorization_application) you can read our recommendations related to testing authorization rules.

 ## Be aware : Altinn can impose changes to the authorization rules
 Although it is the application owner's responsibility to construct the correct authorization rule and select the correct roles, Altinn will supervise or carry out spot checks with the authorization rules for services that are put into production.